A Universal Quantum Certainty Relation for Arbitrary Number of Observables: Introduction

-In contrast, there is no comparable effort had been made to establish {\it quantum certainty relations} (QCRs) \cite{PJ17E}.
-Unlike quantum uncertainty relations, the QCRs impose nontrivial upper bounds on the variances and the entropies of the measurement outcomes.
-Hence, uncertainty and certainty relations impose constraints on the range of potential measurement outcomes incompatible observables.
-Mondal {\it et al}. \cite{Mondal2017Tighter} derived state-dependent upper bounds on the variances of two incompatible observables, presented in both product and sum forms.
+However, in contrast, there is no comparable effort has been made to establish QCRs \cite{PJ17E}.
+Based on variance measure, Mondal {\it et al}. \cite{Mondal2017Tighter} derived two variance-based QCRs (presented in both product- and sum- form), which put the state-dependent upper bounds on the variances of two incompatible observables.
 These bounds have been experimentally validated by \cite{XL20D}.
-Although Korzekwa {\it et al}. \cite{KK14O} generally proved that nontrivial state-independent QCRs do not exist for two arbitrary orthonormal bases $A$ and $B$, they do exist, e.g., for more than two measurements described in terms of mutually unbiased bases (MUBs).
-S\'anchez \cite{Sanchez1993Entropic,Sanchez1995Improved} dealt with the MUBs and found an entropic quantum certainty relation for $N+1$ MUBs in dimension $N$, where the existence of a maximal set of $N+1$ MUBs has been proved in the case of the prime power dimension \cite{Durt2010On}, $N=m^{k}$, but is ambiguous for the other composite number dimensions.
-Following S\'anchez's ideas, Pucha{\l}a {\it et al}. \cite{Puchala2015Certainty} analyzed the upper bounds for the average entropy, and obtained entropic quantum certainty relations that are not restricted to MUBs.
-However, entropic quantum certainty relations presented in \cite{Puchala2015Certainty} apply exclusively to pure states.
-Recently, Canturk {\it et al}. \cite{Canturk2021Optimal} derived an entropic quantum certainty relation for $M$ MUBs, which is valid for any state only when $M=N+1$ is satisfied.
-A primary focus of QCR research is the establishment of universal quantum certainty relations (UQCRs), which can be applied to an arbitrary set of observables and any state.
-The aim of this work is to show, within the mathematical framework of the majorization lattice, that one cannot prepare a quantum state with PDVs of incompatible observables spreading out arbitrarily.
-The analysis leads to the derivation of a UQCR in the form of a direct-sum majorization relation for any set of $M$ observables in an $N$-dimensional system.
+Although Korzekwa {\it et al}. \cite{KK14O} generally proved that nontrivial state-independent QCRs do not exist for two arbitrary observables, they do exist, e.g., for more than two measurements described in terms of mutually unbiased bases (MUBs).
+On the other hand, S\'anchez \cite{Sanchez1993Entropic,Sanchez1995Improved} dealt with the set of observables with their eigenbases being MUBs (we note these observables by MUBs for simplicity hereafter) and obtained an entropic quantum certainty relation for $N+1$ MUBs in $N$-dimensional system, where the existence of a maximal set of $N+1$ MUBs has been proved in the case of the prime power dimension \cite{Durt2010On}, $N=m^{k}$ with $m$ prime and $k$ a positive integer, but is ambiguous for the other composite number dimensions.
+Recently, Pucha{\l}a {\it et al}. \cite{Puchala2015Certainty} analyzed the upper bounds for the average entropy of orthonomal measurements, and obtained entropic quantum certainty relations that are not restricted to MUBs but apply exclusively to pure states.
+Very recently, Canturk {\it et al}. \cite{Canturk2021Optimal} derived an entropic quantum certainty relation for $M$ MUBs, which is valid for any state only when $M=N+1$ is satisfied.
+To our best knowledge, the universal quantum certainty relation, which applies to an arbitrary set of observables and any state, has not been established yet.
+One of the primary focuses of QCR research is the establishment of universal quantum certainty relations (UQCRs).